kwilteam/kwil.py/docs/overview.md

 There are following builtin providers:
 * GRPCProvider - connects to a remote gRPC based server

+### Private Key

+Kwil now support Ethereum private key to sign transaction.
+This key is also associated with an Ethereum account which needed to be funded to use Kwil.

+Set `KWIL_ETH_PRIVATE_KEY` environment variable to your private key.

 ## Base API

 There is a [example](https://github.com/kwilteam/kwil.py/blob/main/examples/lifecycle.py) that shows how to use these API.